Best Michael Jordan Rookie Cards

 The 1986-87 Fleer edition highlights Jordan as he’s about to hit a slam dunk in his Chicago Bulls kit.[irp posts=”7632″ name=”Scottie Pippen Rookie Card – Best Cards and Investment Guide”]

 The ’68 Fleer Jordan RC is another familiar image for anyone with a passing interest in the sport, and it really is a great-looking card.
 However, the back is quite basic, showing key stats from his first two seasons in the NBA.

 Prices have jumped since the mid-2010s, with an 8.5 likely to set you back by at least $3,500 at auction.

 It’s an average 200% increase over the past five years, which explains the surge in popularity.

-It’ll likely take a fight if you’re aiming to win one (try to find a Fleer Michael Jordan rookie card PSA 10 or BGS 9.5 if you’re going to buy it), even if it isn’t the rarest card available for purchase.
+It’ll probably take a fight if you’re aiming to win one (keep an eye on Fleer Michael Jordan rookie cards which are PSA 10/BGS 9.5 if you’re going to buy it), even if it isn’t the rarest card available for purchase.

 It’s seen as the best Jordan rookie card for collectors, so it could be worth considering from an investment point of view.

 1985 Michael Jordan Nike Promo Rookie RC #2